agmen-hu/end2end-wd-runner/README.md

       .then (exists) => if exists then do @_shourtCutFound else do @_nothing

   _shourtCutFound: ->
-    console.log 'Page has a wikipedia shortcut'
+    @logger.info 'Page has a wikipedia shortcut'
     do @_nothing
 ```